 What is the purpose of a building permit?

 Building permits are a requirement of the state building code.
 Most building permits are issued by local units of government.
 The issuance of building permits help these local units keep track of construction activity in their area.
 This could also help to prevent any long-term problems from occurring in the future of the project.
-With that being said, contractors like those found at Rickabaugh Construction can help to ensure that your construction project is as safe as possible, as well as making sure that every area of the project is as efficient as possible.
 Having a building permit in place before this is of the utmost importance.
 By issuing permits, these units of government can also be sure that the buildings being constructed, are meeting the minimum requirements of the state building code, thereby providing safe buildings in our communities.

 What happens if I start my project without a permit?